VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 All the durations and timestamps in traces are in milliseconds.

 Query tracing is allowed by default.
 It can be denied by passing `-denyQueryTracing` command-line flag to VictoriaMetrics.

+[VMUI](#vmui) provides an UI for query tracing - just click `Enable query tracing` checkbox and re-run the query in order to investigate its' trace.

 ## Cardinality limiter